-In Solaris 11 x86, add a read-only community name and client/hostname/ipaddress under SECTION: Access Control Setup in the /etc/net-snmp/snmp/snmpd.conf file as shown in the preceding excerpt.
+In Solaris 11 x86, add a read-only community name and client/hostname/ipaddress under SECTION: Access Control Setup in the /etc/net-snmp/snmpd.conf file as shown in the preceding excerpt.

-- 3. Start the SMA service by using the following command: - # svcadm enable svc:/application/management/sma:default executing the following command: # svcadm enable svc:/application/management/net-snmp
+- 3. Start the SMA service by using the following command: - # svcadm enable svc:/application/management/sma:default about configuring the snmpd.conf file.